People

 Photo of Taylor Rathus

-Taylor Rathus (she/her)
+Taylor Rathus, PhD (she/her)

 taylor.rathus@uconn.edu

-Taylor received her PhD in Human Development and Family Sciences at the University of Connecticut in the Department of Human Development and Family Sciences with expertise in the health and well-being of sexual and gender minority (SGM) youth.
+Dr. Taylor Rathus received her PhD in Human Development and Family Sciences at the University of Connecticut in the Department of Human Development and Family Sciences with expertise in the health and well-being of sexual and gender minority (SGM) youth.
 Her research focuses on better understanding sexual orientation and gender identity-based disparities among subgroups of SGM youth, particularly psychological and public health outcomes such as HIV.
 She is focused on protective factors and systems level changes that will support safer environments and positive development of SGM youth.

 Natalie Brousseau, PhD (she/her)